 Eric Roberge is a Certified Financial Planner™ and the founder of Beyond Your Hammock, a virtual financial planning company that helps professionals in their 30s and 40s do more with their money.
-He spends his days helping clients organize their finances and create practical financial strategies that provide clarity and peace of mind.
+He spends his days working out of our coworking space here in Boston, helping clients organize their finances and create practical financial strategies that provide clarity and peace of mind.
 He also educates students about the value of money and speak to other financial planners at conferences across the country to transform the way financial advice is delivered in our society.

 In 2016, Investment News named Eric to their exclusive 40 Under 40 list, Wealth Management Magazine called him one of the top 10 CFPs under 36, and Financial Advisor Magazine said he was one of the top 10 Young Advisors to Watch.
 He has shared his innovative financial planning and money management techniques in the Wall Street Journal, USA Today, CNBC, and Entrepreneur Magazine, and writes articles for Forbes, The Huffington Post, and MONEY Magazine.